jackyzha0/telescopic-text/README.md

 The above example would yield the following text: "Texts are boundless shapeshifters, zealous freedom fighters, sacred holders of space" where "Texts" is expandable into "Clear notes" and "are boundless shapeshifters" is expandable into "are limitless shapeshifters".

-*NOTE*: the parsing logic is still a little sensitive to indentation of the bullets, so for most compatible experience, you should normalize the indentations so that each nested bullet is differentiated by one space.
+*NOTE*: the parsing logic is robust to different indentation levels, but for most compatible experience, you should normalize the indentations so that each nested bullet is differentiated by a standard set of spaces.
+We also currently only support `*`, `-`, and `+` bullet indicators.

 ## Usage
 You can load it directly using a CDN as follows